Drain Field Issues? Request Assessment Below

 How long does drain field replacement take?

 Complete drain field replacement typically takes 3-5 days for the physical work once permits are approved.
-The Georgia health department permit process adds 2-4 weeks.
-Total timeline from assessment to completed replacement averages 4-6 weeks in Vidalia.
+The permit process adds 2-4 weeks.
+Total timeline from assessment to completed replacement averages 4-6 weeks.
 We handle all permitting, inspections, and excavation work for you.

 Request Drain Field Assessment